abhayrobotics/NamasteDSA/Readme.md

 - 28 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+## Recursion

+### 01_recursion.js
+- 29: Sum of 1st n nos using recursion
+- 30: Sum of all nos in array using recursion and variants
+- 31: Factorial using recursion